-H. Completion Notice (Section 15085)
+H. Completion Notice (State CEQA Guidelines, section 15085)

-As soon as the draft EIR is completed, a Notice of Completion (NOC) must be filed with OPR, denoting the project's description and location, address where EIR copies are available and the period which comments can be submitted.
-Where the EIR will be reviewed through the State Clearinghouse, the cover form required by the Clearinghouse will serve as the NOC.
+Because most LAFCO EIRs will require circulation through the State Clearinghouse, the default procedure is that as soon as the draft EIR is completed, a Notice of Completion (NOC) must be filed with OPR, denoting the project's description and location, address where EIR copies are available and the period which comments can be submitted.